BogdanBudihala/CPP-OOP-Project/README.md

 Projected and implemented in C++

-This project features the following functionalities:
+This project features the following functionalities: <br>
 -Allows interaction via a console interface (Interaction is based on a few preselected input keycodes) -Simulates a very basic login form (registration -> login)
   IMPORTANT: Does not feature a Database connection.
 Data collected is strictly for educational and convenience purposes.
 Data is stored in a .txt file